tari-project/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 to track balances and state.

 The reasons for this are:

-* An account-based approach leads to fewer outputs on peg-in transactions.
+* An account-based approach leads to fewer outputs on peg-out transactions.
 There is roughly a 1:1 ratio of users to balances in an account-based system.
 On the other hand there are O(n) UTXOs in an output-based system where `n` are the number of transactions carried out on the side-chain.
 When a side-chain wants to shut down, they must record a new output on the base layer for every account or output (as the case may be) that they track in the peg-out transaction(s).
-  It should be self-evident that account-based systems are far scalable in the vast majority of use-cases.
+  It should be self-evident that account-based systems are far more scalable in the vast majority of use-cases.
 * Following on from this, Accounts scale better for micro-payment applications, where hundreds or thousands of tiny payments flow between the same two parties.
 * Many DAN applications will want to track state (such as NFTs) as well as currency balances.
 Account-based ledgers make this type of application far simpler.

-Tari side-chain accounts MUST be representable as, or convertible to, a valid base layer UTXO.

-When a side-chain pegs out, either partially (when users withdraw funds) or completely (when the side-chain shuts down), all balances MUST be returned to the base layer in a manner that satisfies the Tari base layer consensus rules.

-#### Pedersen commitments and account-based ledgers
+##### Pedersen commitments and account-based ledgers

 Standard Pedersen commitments are essentially useless in account-based ledgers.